 Despite being older compared to other options, PHP is still widely used in many systems and sites, including corporate and commercial.
 According to W3Techs, 77.5% of websites still use PHP for server-side programming.

 As a backend language, PHP is widely used to control the functionality of how to process data on the server side, communicate back and forth from a database, and other server-side functionalities.

-One of PHP’s major complaints is that it becomes relatively difficult to maintain over time.
+Despite being relatively easy to learn PHP, it isn’t always easy to build complex projects.
+One of PHP’s major complaints is that it becomes difficult to maintain over time.
 Despite that, it is a popular language with plenty of use cases.
 Other recent updates to PHP (v7 and v8) have massively improved its overall performance, security, error handling, and other crucial aspects.